noel-padavan/ArduinoCatapult/git/README.md

 # ArduinoCatapult

-This is a hardware programming project with Arduino and a C++.
+This is a hardware programming project with Arduino and C++.
 I am planning on completing this during winter break 2020.